rewire-online/multilingual-hatecheck/README.md

 # Multilingual HateCheck: Functional Tests for Multilingual Hate Speech Detection Models

 In this repo, you can find **Multilingual HateCheck** (MHC), a suite of functional tests for hate speech detection models in 10 different languages:
-Arabic, Dutch, French, German, Hindi, Italian, Mandarin, Polish, Portuguese, Spanish.
+Arabic, Dutch, French, German, Hindi, Italian, Mandarin, Polish, Portuguese and Spanish.

 For more details, please refer to our paper about MHC, published at the 2022 Workshop on Online Abuse and Harms (WOAH) at NAACL 2022.
+If you are using MHC, please cite our work!

+If you are looking for the original English HateCheck, you can find the data [here](https://github.com/paul-rottger/hatecheck-data) and the paper [here](https://aclanthology.org/2021.acl-long.4/).

 ## Repo Structure
 **MHC Final Cases** lists the final MHC test cases for each of the ten languages.
 These are the cases you want to be using to test your model!